 - Our countertops are made of granite.

-- How many girls are enrolled in softball camp this year?
+- My daughter is enrolled in softball camp this year.

 - I am looking forward to going to the beach.